axkr/symja_android_library/symja_android_library/doc/functions/DialogInput.md

 ```
-DialogInput("string")
+DialogInput("info-string")
 ```

-> if the file system is enabled, additionally show the `string` in the dialog box.
+> if the file system is enabled, additionally show the `info-string` in the dialog box.